Nowomeister/safercopy/README.md

   It features error buffering.
 Errors gets printed both immediately AND are summarised at the end.
 There's no need to watch the terminal for ages.

+  TESTED on Amiga 4000, 3000T, WinUAE, over a tremendous amount of files.
+  It works for me, but I can't garantee it won't burn down your house to the ground so please make a copy of it first...
+Uhh wait.. :D

 FIXES over COPY 47.7